bit101/boxbreath/README.md

 I looked at various mobile apps, and unsurprisingly most want to charge you something like a $10 monthly subscription fee.
 Ridiculous.
 Honestly you don't even need this app.
 Just do what I just described above.
 It's easy.

 But I do like the idea of having something there to keep track of the beats and reps as I tend to lose focus... while trying to improve focus.
 So I made a command line app!
 It's free!
+It's open source.
+It's a trivial amount of code.

 ## Installation